Why Your Writer Friend’s Hobby is Actually A Part-Time Job

 And Why You Shouldn’t Blow Them Off About It

 Writing is Hard.
 Let’s just get that out of the way.
-I figure there are two types of people who are reading this.
+I figure there are two types of people reading this.

 - People who have a friend or family member who is a writer